If you’re placing an order with us and require delivery, there are a few things to consider before we can arrange a successful delivery for you.

 As shown on the right, there are two main different types of vehicles that we utilise.
 The table illustrates the container combinations these vehicles can carry.

 How to prepare for delivery

 Prepare for what?
 Well, as you can see above, we are dealing with some large pieces of specialised equipment, and these can weigh a lot.
-Containers are always best sited on a soiled or grassy area, so it’s vital that you support the container under each corner to avoid it from sinking into the ground over the duration of its stay with you onsite.
+Containers are always best sited on hard standing level ground, so it’s vital that you support the container under each corner to avoid it from sinking into the ground over the duration of its stay with you onsite.
 Railway sleepers or flagstones are what most people tend to use to counter this problem, but you’ll need to make sure these are level to enable the doors to properly open.

 How long will delivery take?

 This is all subject to your unique order.
 If you order a basic container with no modifications, we can generally get the delivery with you within only a few days of you having placed your order.
 If you have ordered a modified container (with double doors, or an open top, for example), it may take us longer to arrange your delivery.
 Similarly, if you are looking for extra work to be done on your container (for example painting and insulating), the lead time will increase depending on the type of work you are looking to have done.